mnjm/dotfiles/README.md

 - neovim

-- vim - venilla config with some nicities for fallback in case my neovim config breaks
+- vim - vanilla config with some niceties for fallback in case my neovim config breaks

 - alacritty